deepakswami07/phase_0_unit_1/week_3/1_git_started/my_solution.md

 git add:
 This command adds files to the staging area or the place from where the file will be commited or saved.
-It does not add new files it just bribgs new files to git's attention.
+It does not add new files it just brings new files to git's attention.
 If you were working on a file and you are happy with the changes you made.
-Then on the command line you will type in git add + name of the file.
+Then type git add + name of the file.
 This sets the file to staging area, from where you can commit it.
-Another way to think of is, add takes a snap shot and commit saves the snap shot.
+Another way to think, add takes a snap shot and commit saves the snap shot.

 git branch: